How does a penile implant work?

 Who’s a good candidate for a penile implant?

-Any man with erectile dysfunction who hasn’t responded to other medical treatments (such as intracavernous injections or drugs like Viagra, Cialis and Levitra) is a candidate for a penile implant.
+Any man with erectile dysfunction who hasn’t responded to other medical treatments (such as intracavernous injections or drugs like Sildénafil, Tadalafil and Vardenafil) is a candidate for a penile implant.

 The most common indications for penile implant procedures are cardiovascular disorders and diabetes.
 Men who developed erectile dysfunction following a radical prostatectomy are also candidates for the procedure.